 As the turns to fall, the manatee migrates south to Florida, where the winter water temperatures remain warm.
 During the coldest parts of the winter, masses of manatees are found near warm water discharge points, including power plants, to stay at optimal body temperature.

-Keep a sharp lookout for these mammals during the summer months in Georgia, South Carolina, and North Carolina, particularly in marinas.
+Keep a sharp lookout for manatee South Carolina, North Carolina, and Georgia during the summer months and particularly in marinas.

 Why Are Boats Dangerous To Manatees

 Boats are dangerous to manatees for many reasons, and the most significant and harmful is a collision.

 The mammals are slow-moving creatures that swim in a motion where they venture up to the surface frequently.
 As a result, boat hulls collide with manatees in addition to propellers striking the backs of the sea creature.